 ✘ Frustrated that the breastfeeding advice you’re getting from friends isn’t making breastfeeding easier

-(For less than the cost of one 30 ounce can of brand-name formula)
+(For less than the cost of one can of infant formula!)

 It’s your secret sauce to demystifying your boobs, your baby, and your breastfeeding experience.

 Fundamental lactation principles that will get you started and keep you ahead of milk supply issues so that you don’t have to stress about this ever again

 Convenient 1 page cheat sheets addressing the most common breastfeeding issues so you can stop hoping things get better and start doing something proactive instead